joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 1. Players may spend battery or proficiency points to re-roll the entire pool or a single die; the health battery cannot be used.
 2. To re-roll the entire pool is a cost of 1 point; re-rolling a single die costs 2 points.
-3. As long as the player has points available to spend, the player may continue to re-roll; as long as the spend does change the pool itself (a proficiency point from a rank used to build the pool, for example).
+3. As long as the player has points available to spend, the player may continue to re-roll; as long as the spend doesn’t change the pool itself (a proficiency point from a rank used to build the pool, for example).
 4. The player chooses which points are spent.

 ### Scale addition